hlee95/truelink/README.md

             image_url: String // Optional
         }

     This will update any fields in the request body.
+The response body will be the updated `Lamp` object.

 		Note that this request is NOT meant to pair a user to a lamp.
 For that functionality, see `PUT /user/user_id` above.

 #### /itay
 1. To get all itays for a particular lamp, send a `GET` request to `/itay_lamp/:lamp_id` with a `lamp_id` parameter and no body, and the response will be an array of `Itay` objects: